Spray Foam Insulation Dangers:

 Common symptoms include persistent coughing, shortness of breath, headaches, skin rashes, eye irritation, dizziness, and nausea.
 Long-term exposure has been linked to asthma development, chemical sensitization, and respiratory disease.
 Some homeowners report symptoms worsening on hot days when off-gassing accelerates.

-GaiaCrete® hemp insulation is the safest alternative — zero VOCs, naturally fire-resistant (4+ hour rating), permanently mold-proof (pH 12+), and carbon-negative.
+GaiaCrete® hemp insulation is the safest alternative — no added VOCs, naturally fire-resistant (4+ hour rating), mold-resistant by design when properly installed (pH 12+), and carbon-negative.
 Unlike spray foam, it improves indoor air quality by absorbing CO2 and regulating humidity.

 Yes, but it requires professional removal.
 Spray foam bonds to surfaces and must be mechanically scraped or chemically dissolved.
 Mr Hemp House provides complete spray foam removal and replacement with GaiaCrete® hemp insulation for a permanently healthy home.